riajulkashem/landing-page-builder/README.md

-Here’s a **professional and well-structured README.md** file for your project:

----

 # 🚀 **HTML Landing Page Builder**

 A powerful **drag-and-drop landing page builder** that allows users to design, customize, and update landing pages effortlessly.
 Built using **Django, TailwindCSS, and GrapesJS**.